Marcel Breuer

-Marcel Lajos Breuer (/ˈbrɔɪər/ BROY-ur; 21 May 1902 – 1 July 1981) was a Hungarian-American modernist architect and furniture designer.
+Marcel Lajos Breuer (/ˈbrɔɪər/ BROY-ur; May 21, 1902 – July 1, 1981) was a Hungarian-American modernist architect and furniture designer.
 He moved to the United States in 1937 and became a naturalized American citizen in 1944.

 At the Bauhaus he designed the Wassily Chair and the Cesca Chair, which The New York Times have called some of the most important chairs of the 20th century.
 Breuer extended the sculpture vocabulary he had developed in the carpentry shop at the Bauhaus into a personal architecture that made him one of the world's most popular architects at the peak of 20th-century design.
 His work includes art museums, libraries, college buildings, office buildings, and residences.
-Many are in a Brutalist architecture style, including the former IBM Research and Development facility which was the birthplace of the first personal computer.
+Many are in a Brutalist architecture style, including the former IBM Research and Development facility which was the birthplace of the IBM Personal Computer.
 He is regarded as one of the great innovators of modern furniture design and one of the most-influential exponents of the International Style.